the-events-calendar/the-events-calendar/readme.txt

 Installing the plugin is easy.
 Just follow these steps:

 1. From the dashboard of your site, navigate to Plugins --> Add New.
 2. Select the Upload option and hit "Choose File."
 3. When the popup appears select the the-events-calendar-x.x.zip file from your desktop.
 (The 'x.x' will change depending on the current version number).
 4. Follow the on-screen instructions and wait as the upload completes.
 5. When it's finished, activate the plugin via the prompt.
 A message will show confirming activation was successful.
 A link to access the calendar directly on the frontend will be presented here as well.

 That's it!
 Just configure your settings as you see fit, and you're on your way to creating events in style.
-Now that you're all set up and ready to go…how about checking out the <a href="http://tri.be/support/documentation/events-calendar-pro-new-user-primer/?ref=tec-readme">new user primer</a> to familiarize yourself with what's in store?
+Now that you're all set up and ready to go, how about checking out the <a href="http://m.tri.be/2l">new user primer</a> to familiarize yourself with what's in store?

 If you're unclear about the installation process or get stuck, check out our <a href="http://tri.be/downloading-installing-activating-the-events-calendar-2-0-pro-2-0/?ref=tec-readme">simple video</a> which walks you through the process.
 Still having trouble from there?
 See the [Codex](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) for more troubleshooting ideas.